kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 This does require that `$TEST_FOO` is defined.

 :::warning
-It is worth noting regarding the expansion of `commands` that it doesn't have full shell support and is limited.
-There is a new command option `script` which runs the command in a shell, which provides more shell ability.
+It is worth noting regarding the expansion of `commands` that it doesn't have full shell support.
+For this reason we introduced a new command option `script` which runs the command in a shell, which provides more shell capability.
 Example:

 ```
 commands: